jekyll/jekyll/site/_posts/2012-07-01-upgrading.md

 For better clarity, Jekyll now accepts the commands `build` and `serve`.
-Whereas before you might simply run the command `jekyll` to generate a site and `jekyll --serve` to view it locally, now use the subcommands `jekyll build` and `jekyll serve` to do the same.
+Whereas before you might simply run the command `jekyll` to generate a site and `jekyll serve` to view it locally, now use the subcommands `jekyll build` and `jekyll serve` to do the same.
 And if you want Jekyll to automatically rebuild each time a file changes, just add the `--watch` flag at the end.